 This article has been placed on the warrant to continue saving for this project.
 In removing revenue to fund the project if Article 21 passes, this appropriation has been considered as being part of the fund.
-If Article 21 does not pass, this will continue to be the savings account for it in a future year.
+If Article 21 does not pass, this will continue to be the renovations savings account for future use.
 The estimated tax impact of this expenditure is \$0.06 per thousand.